Hollingbourne Parish Council have launched a new website. Please visit: https://www.hollingbournepc.co.uk/

 Hollingbourne is a village with a population of around 900 souls and nestles under the North Downs some five miles to the east of Maidstone.
-The village has nearly one hundred listed buildings and three conservation areas and is surrounded by several sites of special scientific interest.
+The village has nearly one hundred listed buildings and three conservation areas and is surrounded by several sites of special scientific interest (SSSI’s).
 There are spectacular views across the village and Kent towards the South Downs from the top of Hollingbourne Hill.
 The village is on the southern edge of the North Kent Downs AONB which stretches from Bromley to Dover.
-There are also several SSSI’s in the vicinity of Hollingbourne.

 The village straddles one of the main transport corridors between London and the coast with the M20, A20, and Channel Tunnel Rail Link passing to the south of the village.
 Dover and Gatwick airport are 45 minutes away and London can be reached in just over an hour by train from Hollingbourne Station.
 There are also regular bus services from the village into Maidstone and from Hollingbourne Corner on the A20 to Ashford and Maidstone.

 Hollingbourne is in the North Downs Ward which is the largest electoral ward in Maidstone Borough Council in terms of physical size and is within the Faversham and Mid Kent parliamentary constituency.
 As from the autumn of 2016 All Saints’ Church is part of the North Downs Benefice which also includes Leeds, Broomfield, Otham, Langley, Bearsted, Hucking, Thurnham, Detling, Grove Green, and Boxley.
-The Parish is within the Diocese of Canterbury.
+The Parish is within the Diocese of Canterbury which covers a lot of Kent and includes the Channel Islands of Jersey, Guernsey, Alderney, Sark and Herm.
 In March 2013 Hollingbourne signed a Twinning Agreement with Templeuve en Pevele near Lille in France.

 For more local information including details of local organisations, regular activities not listed in Events including church services, and local history, please use the menu above.